zacharyr0th/website/public/articles/blockchain-foundations.md

 category: 'crypto'
 tags: ['crypto', 'bitcoin']
 takeaways:
-  - "Blockchains are distributed ledgers that enable trustless transactions through, eliminating the need for centralized intermediaries."
+  - 'Blockchains are distributed ledgers that enable trustless transactions through, eliminating the need for centralized intermediaries.'
-  - "Digital wallets provide secure, permissionless access to blockchain networks, enabling 24/7 participation."
+  - 'Digital wallets provide secure, permissionless access to blockchain networks, enabling 24/7 participation.'
   - "Bitcoin evolved from a peer-to-peer payment system to a 'digital gold' store of value."
-  - "Blockchain networks vary in their censorship resistance and consensus mechanisms."
+  - 'Blockchain networks vary in their censorship resistance and consensus mechanisms.'
 ---

 Blockchains are ever-expanding ledgers of transactions with distinct features and functionalities that differentiate them from traditional centralized networks.

 As a result, they open doors to new ways of doing things.

 # How Blockchains Work

 Blockchains operate through a network of computers that validate and record transactions.

 1. Users submit transactions to the network
 2. Validators (computers) group these transactions into lists called blocks